OAGi/Score/docs/user_guide/index.rst

    2. Change the state of EUCC individually:

-      1. Open the “Core Component detail” page by clicking the DEN of the EUCC in WIP or QA, that is owned the current end user.
+      1. Open the "Core Component detail" page by clicking the DEN of the EUCC in WIP or QA, that is owned the current end user.

-      2. Depending on the current state of the EUCC, click either the “Move to QA”, “Move to Production”, or “Back to WIP” (from QA) button at the top-right corner of the page.
+      2. Depending on the current state of the EUCC, click either the "Move to QA", "Move to Production", or "Back to WIP" (from QA) button at the top-right corner of the page.

    3. Confirm (or cancel) the state change in the pop-up dialog.